 8 For reference a number of terms used in this Section 15 are defined within this Section 15.

-9 Distributed Generation
+9 Distributed Generation and Relevant Embedded Demand

-Users in the category of (c) above are liable for the Cancellation Charge (or
+Distribution System Users are liable for the Cancellation Charge (or

-where the Distributed Generation has a Bilateral Embedded Generation Agreement, the Attributable Works Cancellation Charge component of the Cancellation Charge) on a reduction in Developer Capacity (or in the case of

-Distributed Generation with a Bilateral Embedded Generation Agreement)

-Transmission Entry Capacity and/or termination of the Construction
+where the works have been triggered by Distributed Generation with a Bilateral Embedded Generation Agreement, the Attributable Works Cancellation Charge component of the Cancellation Charge) on a reduction in Developer Capacity, Demand Capacity, (or in the case of Distributed Generation with a Bilateral Embedded Generation Agreement, Transmission Entry Capacity) and/or termination of the Construction

 Agreement between The Company and the User.
 Given this such Users will

-have arrangements in place with the Distributed Generation for reimbursement by the Distributed Generation of the Cancellation Charge and recognising this there are specific payment arrangements between the User and The Company provided for in the Construction Agreement

-Between the User and The Company.
+have arrangements in place with any associated Distributed Generation or Relevant Embedded Demand which are triggering Transmission reinforcement works for reimbursement by the Distributed Generation or Relevant Embedded Demand of the Cancellation Charge and recognising this there are specific payment arrangements between the User and The Company provided for in the Construction Agreement between the User and The Company.

 PART TWO CALCULATION OF CANCELLATION CHARGE